-Navratri is one of the most auspicious and sacred festivals observed on the Indian sub- continent.
-The festival pays tribute to Goddess Durga, the embodiment of virtue and divine feminine power (Shakti) of the universe.
-This nine day extravaganza celebrates the triumph of good over evil, with each day being observed in a grand manner.
-The festival is celebrated all over India, and more so in Maharashtra, Gujarat, Karnataka and West Bengal.
-The festivities are not restricted to homes alone, but also observed in Sarvajanik Pandals.
+Navaratri is one of the most auspicious and sacred festivals observed on the Indian subcontinent.
+The festival pays tribute to Goddess Durga, the embodiment of virtue and Divine feminine power (Shakti) of the universe.
+This nine-day extravaganza celebrates the triumph of good over evil, with each day being observed grandly.
+The festival is celebrated all over India, and more so in Maharashtra, Gujarat, Karnataka, and West Bengal.
+The festivities are not restricted to homes alone but are also observed in Sarvajanik Pandals.
 These pandals are specially erected structures on which the idol of the Goddess is placed and worshiped.
 Each pandal is innovatively decorated, keeping in mind relevant social issues and themes to convey the message to the masses.
-Men and women dressed in traditional attire, dance and sing until the wee hours every night during this nine day long festival.
+Men and women dressed in traditional attire dance and sing until the wee hours every night during this nine-day-long festival.

 Significance of Sarvajanik pandals

-One of the important and striking features of the Navratri festival is the Sarvajanik pandals, which are erected specially for the occasion.
+One of the important and striking features of the Navaratri festival is the Sarvajanik pandals, which are erected specially for the occasion.
 An image of the deity is housed in these pandals and worshiped on a regular basis.
-All are welcome to participate in the Pujas and rituals conducted in these pandals and many even organize Garba and Raas performances.
-These tastefully decorated and spacious pandals are synonymous with the Navratri festival.
+All are welcome to participate in the Pujas and rituals conducted in these pandals, and many even organize Garba and Raas (folk dance forms) performances.
+These tastefully decorated and spacious pandals are synonymous with the Navaratri festival.

-Start the Puja by placing mango leaves on the mouth of a kalash filled with water.
-A coconut is then placed on these leaves in the middle.
-The neck of the kalash is then tied with a 'moli' (string).
-An image of Goddess Durga is then placed atop a small wooden plank and worshiped with roti, rice, flowers, bel pattar, sindoor, abhir, along with some ‘holi gulal’ (colors).
+Puja celebration begins with the decoration of the Kalash.
+Place mango leaves on the mouth of a Kalash filled with water.
+A coconut is then placed on the mouth of the Kalash.
+The neck of the Kalash is then tied with a 'moli' (string).
+An image of Goddess Durga is then placed atop a small wooden plank and worshiped with Roti, Rice, Flowers, Bel Pattar (Vilva leaves), Sindoor, Abhir (Fragrance Powder), along with some 'Holi Gulal' (Color Powder).

 Now, take a clay pot and put burning cow dung or a burning coal ember in the pot.
 Ghee is then added over the coal to make the flames leap out.
-Sweets like laddoo and peda are also placed on it.
+Offerings like Sweets like Laddoo and Peda (Milk Sweet) are also placed on them.
 Keep adding ghee at periodic intervals.
 The flames should be kept burning bright while the Puja is being performed and Durga Aarti is recited.
-Those who have observed a fast can now take partake of food.
+After the Puja, those who have observed a fast can now take food.

-It is a practice to exchange gifts, sweets and greetings during the Navratri festival period.
+It is a practice to exchange gifts, sweets, and greetings during the Navaratri festival period.
 Some of the favorite items are images of Goddess Durga, which are given to family members and friends.
-Silver coins, calendars, dry fruit boxes are also some of the popular items which are exchanged on this day.
-Those with deep pockets can also consider gifting their close friends and relatives with pilgrimage tours to spiritual destinations.
+Silver coins, calendars, and dry fruit boxes are also some of the popular items which are exchanged on this day.
+Those with deep pockets can also consider gifting their close friends and relatives with pilgrimage tours.